11avnishkumar/cpp/README.md

   cout<<maximum(10,5)<<endl;
   cout<<maximum(10.5f,3.2f)<<endl;
-  cout<<maximum(10.5,3.2)<<endl; // This double not float
+  cout<<maximum(10.5,3.2)<<endl; // This is double not float

   }

-/*

-  A function templating possible only for those function which are overlaoded.

-  Note: while dealing with function template both the argument given in function call must be same. cout<<max(10.5f,3)<<endl; // this will throw error as one argument of type float and the other is of type integer, and we have not defined such function above where the function have two different data type arguments.

-*/
 ```
+Points to remember

+* A function templating possible only for those function which are overloaded.

+* while dealing with function template both the argument given in function call must be same.
+* cout<<max(10.5f,3)<<endl; // this piece of code will throw error as one argument of type float and the other is of type integer, and we have not defined such function above where the function have two different data type arguments.

 ### Function with default arguments